 Week 5 Pregnancy Tip: Focus on Folic Acid

-You’ve probably heard about the recommendation to take folic acid at least 1 year before conception.
+You’ve probably heard about the recommendation to take folic acid — also called vitamin B9 or folate — for at least 1 year before conception.
 But if you haven’t jumped on the folic acid bandwagon yet, the time to begin is now!

 - egg yolks

 Still, it’s difficult to get the recommended amount of folic acid from a healthy diet alone.
 For this reason, continue to take a daily vitamin supplement containing folic acid throughout your pregnancy (1,3).

 Telling others about your pregnancy is something you don’t have to do for quite a long time if that’s your preference.
 You have months before your changing shape gives you away.
 Still, when people learn that they’re expecting, they often think right away about who to tell and when.
 The great news is that there’s no wrong answer.
 Some people like to wait until they reach the end of the first trimester, when the risk of miscarriage drops, because they feel like they wouldn’t want to have to go through telling people about a loss.
 Other people tell their close family and friends as soon as they find out, knowing that most pregnancies don’t end in a loss, and thinking that if the worst were to happen, their loved ones could be part of the support they’d need.